-Upon recommendation by the ART, the proposal will be presented to ARB for review and approval.
-With approval by the ARB, the applicant will be eligible to file for a building permit.
+Upon approval by the ARB, the applicant will be eligible to file for a building permit.

 1. Context Map

 The 0.74-acre site is located southwest of the intersection of South Riverview Street and Pinneyhill Lane.
 The home is situated in the northwest portion of the site.